 - Product development process.
 The Company continued its disciplined product development process which is intended to improve the Company's ability to bring new products to market.
-This included: - Pathway expansion for Auryon in arterial thrombectomy and full market release of the hyrodphilic coated catheters; - FDA clearance of the AlphaVac F18 thrombectomy system; - Enrollment of patients in the APEX IDE study for the use of AlphaVac F18 to treat pulmonary embolism; and - Continued enrollment of patients in the PRESERVE study for the use of NanoKnife in the prostate. - Value Creation.
-To create value and drive future growth, the Company plans to practice dispassionate portfolio optimization and continue to focus on areas of compelling unmet needs including those that are patient-centric and evidenced-based.
-In addition, the Company continues to pursue targeted global expansion opportunities.
+This included: - Pathway expansion for Auryon in arterial thrombectomy and the launch of the Auryon XL radial catheter; - 510(k) clearance and CE mark for the use of AlphaVac F18 System to treat pulmonary embolism; and - Completed enrollment of patients in the PRESERVE study for the use of NanoKnife in the prostate in the first quarter.